Andrew-code2020/ms3onlinecookbook/README.md

   - User Centric Front End Development
   - JavaScript Fundamentals
   - Interactive Front End Development
+  - Python Fundamentals
+  - Practical Python
   - Data Centric Development Milestone Project

-- I copied the knowledge of how to implement Materialize CDN and Font awesome CDN links from my previous milestone project.
-Link here https://andrew-code2020.github.io/CI-MS-1-Lean-Temple/
+- I copied the knowledge of how to implement Materialize CDN and Font awesome CDN links from my mini project during the data centric development.
+Link here https://github.com/Andrew-code2020/datacentricminiproject

-- I copied the idea of the class custom navbar from  https://www.geeksforgeeks.org/.
-This did not make the final project cut but never the less helped me shape my understanding of the navbar from bootstrap.

 ##### Content

-- The content was constructed by the student with inspiration from their experience as an Irish citizen for the past 31 years.
+- The content was constructed by the student with inspiration from their experience as a Health and Fitness professional for the past 10 years.
-- The destinations and the markers they hold on the map are real.
-The price to stay there is completely made up as are the activities.
--  is designed to be fictional and the business does not exist.
+- The recipes are taken from https://www.safefood.net/recipes

 ##### Media

-- The photos used in this site were obtained from pexels.com
+- The photos used in this site were obtained from pexels.com and https://unsplash.com/
   - These photos are placed in the website on the following pages;
-- The photos used in this site were obtained from https://unsplash.com/ These photos are placed in the website on the following pages;
+    - Home page
+    - Registeration page
+    - Breakfast page
-    -index page
+    - Lunch page
-    -Registeration page
+    - Dinner page
-    -Lunch page
+    - Snacks page

 ##### Acknowledgements